-Houston Transmission Import Capacity Project.
-In July 2013, we and other parties submitted analyses and transmission proposals to the Electric Reliability Council of Texas (ERCOT) for an additional transmission path into the Houston Region (Houston Import Project).
-In April 2014, ERCOT's Board of Directors voted to endorse the Houston Import Project and deemed the project critical for reliability.
+Brazos Valley Connection Project.
+In July 2013, we and other parties submitted analyses and transmission proposals to the Electric Reliability Council of Texas (ERCOT) for an additional transmission path into the Houston Region (Brazos Valley Connection, formerly referred to as the Houston Import Project).
+In April 2014, ERCOT's Board of Directors voted to endorse the Brazos Valley Connection and deemed the project critical for reliability.
 ERCOT has estimated the costs for the entire project to be approximately \$600 million.
-The project will consist of (i) construction of a new double-circuit 345 kilovolt line spanning 130 miles, (ii) upgrades to three substations to accommodate new connections and additional capacity, and (iii) improvements to approximately 11 miles of an existing transmission line to increase its rating.
-We have requested the right to construct, own, and maintain the entire project, except upgrades to the Gibbons Creek Substation; however, a decision has not been made on our share of the construction and ownership of the project.
+The project will consist of (i) construction of a new double-circuit 345 kilovolt (kV) line spanning 130 miles, (ii) upgrades to three substations to accommodate new connections and additional capacity, and (iii) improvements to approximately 11 miles of an existing transmission line to increase its rating.
 ERCOT anticipates that this project will be completed no later than June 2018.
-On April 30, 2014, ERCOT staff determined that we would be the designated transmission service provider for the portion of the project between our Zenith substation and Gibbons Creek substation owned by the Texas Municipal Power Agency consisting of approximately 60 miles of 345 kV transmission line, upgrades to the Limestone and Zenith substations, and upgrades to 11 miles of the 345 kV TH Wharton-Addicks transmission line.
-As the owner of the originating and terminating substations of the entire project, we appealed that decision to the Texas Utility Commission and are seeking the right to construct, own, and maintain the entire project, except for necessary upgrades to the Gibbons Creek Substation.
-We have requested an expedited decision schedule from the Texas Utility Commission with a desire for a decision later this summer.
+On April 30, 2014, ERCOT staff determined that we would be the designated transmission service provider for the portion of the project between our Zenith substation and the Gibbons Creek substation owned by the Texas Municipal Power Agency, consisting of approximately 60 miles of 345 kV transmission line, upgrades to the Limestone and Zenith substations and upgrades to 11 miles of the 345 kV TH Wharton-Addicks transmission line.
+Other transmission service providers were designated by ERCOT for the portion of the project from the Gibbons Creek Substation to the Limestone Substation as well as the upgrades to the Gibbons Creek Substation.
+As the owner of the originating and terminating substations of the entire project, we appealed that determination to the Texas Utility Commission in May 2014 and are seeking the right to construct, own, and maintain the entire project, except for necessary upgrades to the Gibbons Creek Substation.
+We requested an expedited decision from the Texas Utility Commission, which is expected to hear the appeal on August 21, 2014.